Paul Goldschmidt Traded to Cardinals for Luke Weaver, Carson Kelly, More

 First baseman Paul Goldschmidt will don a new MLB uniform for the first time in his career.

-The Arizona Diamondbacks officially announced a the deal that will send Goldschmidt to the St. Louis Cardinals for catcher Carson Kelly, pitcher Luke Weaver, minor league second baseman Andrew Young and a 2019 competitive-balance Round B draft pick.
+The Arizona Diamondbacks officially announced a deal that will send Goldschmidt to the St. Louis Cardinals for catcher Carson Kelly, pitcher Luke Weaver, minor league second baseman Andrew Young and a 2019 competitive-balance Round B draft pick.

 Goldschmidt, 31, has been voted to six straight All-Star Games.
 In 2018, he hit .290 with 33 homers and 83 RBI, his fourth season in the past six years with at least 30 homers.